 In Parliament, as well as participating in many debates and scrutinising legislation, I have played a number of formal roles.
-Formerly I was a member of the Public Accounts Committee which considers the value for money of public policies, the Parliamentary Private Secretary to the Rt Hon Andy Burnham MP as the Shadow Secretary of State for Education and the Co-Chair of the All Party Parliamentary Group on Youth Affairs.
+After my election I served as a member of the Public Accounts Committee which considers the value for money of public policies.
+I have also been the Parliamentary Private Secretary to Andy Burnham during his time as the Shadow Secretary of State for Education and the Co-Chair of the All Party Parliamentary Group on Youth Affairs.

 In September 2011 I joined Labour’s Front bench as a Shadow Minister for Crime Prevention as part of the Shadow Home Affairs team.
 I am now the Shadow Minister for Competition and Consumer Affairs in Labour’s Business, Innovation and Skills team with Chuka Umunna.